Bulk-boundary correspondence and singularity-filling in long-range free-fermion chains

-\textbf{Singularity-filling for finite-size splitting.} We now consider finite-size splittings for the edge modes.
+\textbf{Singularity-filling for finite-size splitting.} We now consider finite-size energy splittings for the edge modes.
 This quantity was considered in previous case studies of long-range Kitaev chains \cite{Vodola14,Jaeger20,Francica22}, but has not, to our knowledge, been explored in long-range systems with multiple edge modes (i.e., $|\omega|>1$).

-In analogy with the singularity-filling for wavefunctions above, we have a conjecture for the finite-size splittings for the edge modes when a certain function has a similar expansion over singularities.
-In this case the levels associated to singularities are given by $\mathcal{E}'_s(n) = \Omega_{\theta_s} +2n $ for $n\in \mathbb{Z}_{\geq 0}$. \begin{shaded} \begin{conjecture}[Splitting from singularity-filling] Take an open chain $H_\textrm{BDI}$ of size $L$, where the related bulk Hamiltonian has winding number $\omega>0$ and corresponds to $f(z) = z^\omega b_+(z)b_-(z)$.
+In analogy with the singularity-filling for edge-mode wavefunctions above, we have a conjecture for the finite-size splittings for the edge modes.
+In this case the levels associated to singularities go up in steps of two. \begin{conjecture}[Splitting from singularity-filling] Take an open chain $H_\textrm{BDI}$ of size $L$, where the related bulk Hamiltonian has winding number $\omega>0$ and $1/f(1/z)$ has singularities as defined above.